daattali/beautiful-jekyll/_posts/2020-10-06-DFIR_Playbook_Disk_Images.md

   - [MFT Timeline](#mft-timeline)
   - [Quick Registry analysis](#quick-registry-analysis)
   - [Hash all files, including unallocated with find on a live linux system](#hash-all-files-including-unallocated-with-find-on-a-live-linux-system)

-# Introduction

-This post aims to replicate my physical playbook on Disk Images and includes the following tools

-    - The SleuthKit(TSK)
-    - Ripl.pl
-    - find (Hash unallocated files without extracting... find that malware)

 [*Back to table of contents*](#TOC)